mskymoore/bash_examples/README.md

 ## ImportOvpnFiles.sh :

-A handy little script which checks for existing duplicate connections before importing a bunch of .ovpn files in a directory with nmcli.
+A handy little script which checks for existing duplicate connections before importing a bunch of .ovpn files in a directory with nmcli

+## testSSHConnection.sh :

+Feed it a file with each line being username@hostname or and ip address and it will attempt to ssh into each of them and report the status to the console.
+I use this to test that my ssh key authentication is up to date on servers.